AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Internationalization

-Using a vanilla proxy type descriptor string like `content`, one could use an options object for internationalization scenarios:
+Using a vanilla proxy name like `content`, one could use an options object for internationalization scenarios:

 ```js
 var x = element.getProxy('content', {